lnxchk/chefdk-fundamentals/scene_04.md

 -

-So again, within the cookbook we are going to initialize the repository.
-Then we are staging every file in the repository.
-And then finally committing all those staged changes.
+So again, within the cookbook, we are going to initialize the repository.
+Then we are placing every file in into the staging area.
+And finally committing all those staged changes.

 -

-Now that we're done adding source control to the setup cookbook lets return our home directory.
+Now that we're done adding our setup cookbook to source control lets return our home directory.

 -